dappforce/subsocial-docs/docs/develop/grill-light/Extensions.md

 }
 ```

-> In the following pages, we will see how to create an extension for image in Grill app.
+> In the following pages, we will see how to create an extension for images in the Grill app.